oracle/rwloadsim/docs/index.md

 filling in addition to its ability to actually simulate load.

-Release 3 of the tool has primary focus on the facilities for scripting, and it includes a much more versatile and easier to use model for executing SQL, advanced printf style output and much more.
+Release 3.1 of the tool has primary focus on the facilities for scripting, and it includes a much more versatile and easier to use model for executing SQL, advanced printf style output and much more.
 Please make sure to read [NEWS31.md](NEWS31.md) that describes important changed behavior and all new features.

+Release 3.2 has further focus on scripting facilicites, and it adds bitwise operations and hexadecimal input.
+The full list of changes is available in [NEWS32.md](NEWS32.md).

 If you think of a bit of bash and SQL, a dose of PL/SQL, a nip of C or Java, a fragment of Oracle Call Interface,